Enabling stable preservation of ML algorithms in high-energy physics with petrifyML: Converting neural networks to

-In many ways, this is a very good format for reinterpretation: it has minimal dependencies, uses human-readable files and is easy to link from other \cpp\ projects.
-Indeed, \rivet{} has had a header-only interface to \lwtnn{} since version 3.1.7, which allows individual analysis plugins to be compiled against \lwtnn{} as required.
-Nevertheless as \lwtnn{} usage wanes even within \atlas{} -- due to a combination of the emergence of \onnx{} and \lwtnn{}'s lack of support for cutting-edge architectures -- it will be hard for all reinterpretation tools to justify linking against an aging package that may only be required for one or two analyses: thus motivating a method of converting to \onnx{}.
+In many ways, this is a very good format for re-interpretation: it has minimal dependencies, uses human-readable files and is easy to link from other \cpp\ projects.
+Indeed, \rivet{} had a header-only interface to \lwtnn{} between versions 3.1.7 and 4.1.2, which allowed individual analysis plugins to be compiled against \lwtnn{} as required\footnote{This feature was deprecated in \rivet{} 4.1.2 as \lwtnn{} usage became increasingly rare.}.
+Nevertheless as \lwtnn{} usage wanes even within \atlas{} -- due to a combination of the emergence of \onnx{} and \lwtnn{}'s lack of support for cutting-edge architectures -- it will be hard for all re-interpretation tools to justify linking against an aging package that may only be required for one or two analyses: thus motivating a method of converting to \onnx{}.
 This will also allow models previously only published in \lwtnn{} form to be used in \python\ for the first time.